QuickBooks Blog

 A quick ratio above 1.0 indicates a company has enough quick assets to cover its current liabilities.
 A higher ratio indicates that the company has more liquidity and financial flexibility.

-Here’s a quick ratio guide for determining what is a good ratio:
+Here’s a quick ratio guide for determining a good quick ratio:

 • Less than 1: Unhealthy